hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251001843v1-like-playing-a-video-game-spatial-temporal-optimization-of-foot-traj.md

 ---
 layout: default
-title: Like Playing a Video Game: Spatial-Temporal Optimization of Foot Trajectories for Controlled Football Kicking in Bipedal Robots
+title: "Like Playing a Video Game: Spatial-Temporal Optimization of Foot Trajectories for Controlled Football Kicking in Bipedal Robots"
 ---

 # Like Playing a Video Game: Spatial-Temporal Optimization of Foot Trajectories for Controlled Football Kicking in Bipedal Robots